 A wild and free growing variety from the Monstera family, ready to be tamed in your home, or left to grow wild!

 Why it works: like the Squamiferum, the Monkey Mask, with its relatively speedy growth habit signifies 'jungle.'
-In contrast to the tidy Aspidistras of yore, these houseplants will bring your interior to life, and subconsciously make us feel at ease in our surroundings.
+In contrast to the tidy Aspidistras of yore, these indoor plants will bring your interior to life, and subconsciously make us feel at ease in our surroundings.

 A vigorous and strong Pothos plant or Devil's Ivy, with marble variegation in greens and yellows.